AndreiDev/andreidev.github.io/_posts/2015-01-02-first-post.md

   creditlink:
 ---

-# New year - new blog
+## New year - new blog

 First of all I want to thank the guys at <a href="http://jekyllrb.com/">jekyll</a> for the opportunity to use github pages to easily create this blog, and the <a href="https://github.com/mmistakes/minimal-mistakes">minimal mistakes theme</a> developers that made it easy to get started with!
-I really didn't want to use wordpress for that, and you made that possible and elegant!
+I really didn't want to use wordpress for that, and you made that possible and in a very elegant way!

+### What this blog will be about?
+Primarily web technologies - backend, frontend, databases, APIs, etc...
+However, I might throw in some brain science, life hacking, and philosophy.